Why graduate studies in the Faculty of Science?

-- Ranked Canada’s most innovative university for 26 years in a row, Waterloo is a perfect blend of cross-disciplinary research and teaching.
-Science faculty are members of more than thirteen cross-disciplinary world-class institutes.
+- Ranked Canada’s most innovative university for 29 years, Waterloo is a perfect blend of cross-disciplinary research and teaching.
+Science faculty are members of 21 cross-disciplinary world-class institutes.

 - We offer unique specializations in Water, Quantum Information, and Nanotechnology that prepare graduate students to meet the needs of a global job market.

-- Our internationally renowned faculty members include two Canada Excellence Research Chairs and 13 Canada Research Chairs along with award winning researchers across all our disciplines.
+- Our internationally renowned faculty members include two Canada Excellence Research Chair Laureates and 14 Canada Research Chairs along with award winning researchers across all our disciplines.

 Choose between course-based Master’s degree programs taught by world renowned experts or research intensive Master’s and PhD degree programs that put you at the cutting-edge of discovery.